matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 - Update the greet message in the contract with the `setGreeting()` method.
 - Retrieve the message from the contract again.

 **Congratulations!
-Your Hardhat project is now running on zkSync 2.0 testnet 🎉**
+Your Hardhat project is now running on zkSync Era testnet 🎉**

 ::: tip Request-Rate Exceeded message